 The insurance industry supports a best interest standard of care for all financial professionals.
-When recommending an annuity, financial professionals should be required to act with care, skill, diligence and prudence and avoid or reasonably manage conflicts of interest.
-Consumers should know the range of products and services financial professionals offer, how they will be compensated and whether the financial professional has any material conflicts of interest.
-These obligations are consistent with important regulatory initiatives now under way at the National Association of Insurance Commissioners and the Securities and Exchange Commission (SEC).
+When recommending an annuity, financial professionals should be required to act with care, skill, and diligence based on the consumer's financial needs and objectives.
+Consumers should know about the types and scope of services to be provided and compensation to be received by the financial professional.
+These obligations are consistent with important regulatory initiatives by the National Association of Insurance Commissioners and the Securities and Exchange Commission (SEC).

-BACKGROUND:
+BACKGROUND

-In June of 2017, the DOL's expanded definition of fiduciary took effect, replacing a definition issued in 1975, soon after passage of the Employee Retirement Income Security Act (ERISA).
+In June 2017, the DOL's expanded definition of fiduciary took effect, replacing a definition issued in 1975, soon after passage of the Employee Retirement Income Security Act (ERISA).
 This new definition applied ERISA's sole interest standard of care not only to traditional fee-for-service investment advisory services but also sales and marketing activities.
 It caused financial firms to limit access to meaningful investment services for millions of low to moderate balance retirement savers and buy and hold investors.
 In March of 2018, following a lengthy court process, the Fifth Circuit Court of Appeals vacated the expanded definition.

-In April of 2018, the SEC proposed Regulation Best Interest as well as Form CRS Relationship Summary and Investment Adviser Interpretations.
-The SEC is expected to produce a final Regulation Best Interest by September 2019.
+In April 2018, the SEC proposed Regulation Best Interest as well as Form CRS Relationship Summary and Investment Adviser Interpretations.
+The SEC produced its final Regulation Best Interest in June 2019.